yoshisaac/HelloWorldCPP/README.md

 # HelloWorld C++
 Basic-ish console application writen in c++

-It currently has a password that you register to a file, basic calculators, with some for Algebra formulas and Geometry formulas, a "Debug" screen, and finally a Settings menu with an option to change the color of the console and reset your password, .
+It currently has a password that you register to a file, basic calculators, with some for Algebra formulas and Geometry formulas, a "Debug" screen, and finally a Settings menu with an option to change the color of the console and reset your password.

 # Tools I use
 The IDE I use is Visual Studio Community Edition.
 This project started on Code::Blocks.